sargeene/secureInfra/README.md

-This is a practise project for beginners
+This is a model for a secure infrastructure.
+Jenkins is used for CI/CD.